baychub/cb-gsg/Getting-Started.md

 This getting started tutorial uses a simple network configuration.
 Key points about the components:

  - **RSP sensor** units are powered by a PoE+ switch and get their IP address from a DHCP-enabled router that the switch is connected to.
- - The **RSP Controller application** runs on the edge computer (an on-premises computer that functions as the data gateway for connected sensors), which must be on the same network segment.
+ - The **RSP Controller application** runs on the edge computer (an on-premises computer that controls and processes data from connected sensors), which must be on the same network segment.
 This application automatically pairs with RSP sensors.
  - A simple **command-line interface** on the edge computer enables troubleshooting and low-level data monitoring.
  - (Demo only, not meant for production) A **web-based admin** portal displays data gathered by the RSP Controller software over an MQTT channel.
 The web admin portal allows you to make configuration changes as well.